-Heroin is a powerful semi-synthetic opiate derived from morphine and is most often used as a recreational drug.
+Heroin is a powerful semi-synthetic opiate derived from morphine.
 It delivers an intense “rush” and is more powerful than most opioid analgesics because it crosses the blood-brain barrier more rapidly.
-Use of heroin leads quickly to dependence and has a high potential for addiction.
+Also, it is a short-acting opioid, meaning, it takes effect rapidly, and it does leave the bloodstream quickly.
+Therefore, the continuous use of the drug leads to dependence and has a high potential for addiction.
 Heroin is known to cause “blissful apathy” along with its painkilling effects.

 Heroin was first synthesized from morphine in 1874.
-Until 1910, it was marketed as a non-addictive cough suppressant and substitute for morphine.
+In fact, until 1910, it was marketed as a non-addictive cough suppressant and substitute for morphine.
 The Harrison Narcotics Tax Act, passed in 1914, was meant to control the sale of heroin and other opiates.
-Heroin was allowed to be prescribed for medical purposes until 1924, when Congress banned the sale, import, or manufacturing in the U.S. Most of the consumption in the U.S. comes from Colombia, Mexico, Canada, Afghanistan, and China.
-Other top-producing countries include Thailand, Vietnam, and Laos.
+Heroin was allowed for medical purposes until 1924 when Congress banned the sale, import, or manufacturing in the U.S.

-Heroin withdrawal refers to the wide range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
-After continuous use people usually develop a physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)
+Heroin withdrawal refers to the full range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
+After continuous use, people usually develop physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)